quacksouls/bitburner/doc/guide/hgw.md

     target server.
 Each server in the botnet should use all of its available RAM to run a worker script.

-1. _Hack._ Steal money from the target server.
+1. _Hack._ Steal money from the prepped server.
 Unlike the prepping stage, during the hacking stage you should refrain from using all servers in your botnet to run the [`hack.js`](script/hgw/hack.js) worker script against the target server.
 The reason is simple.
 The more money you hack from a server, the longer it would take to prep the server again.
 You want to hack a fraction of the (prepped) target's money such that the subsequent prepping time is as low as possible, but at the same time you want to steal as much money as possible within a given time frame.
-Which fraction of money should you hack in order to satisfy the above 2 objectives?
+Which fraction of money should you hack in order to satisfy the above two objectives?
-   [Experimental data](../../data/hgw/README.md) shows that you should steal 70% of money from a prepped `n00dles`, steal 60% of money from a prepped `joesguns`, and aim to steal 100% of money from a prepped `phantasy`.
+   [Experimental data](../../data/hgw/README.md) show that you should steal 70% of money from a prepped `n00dles`, steal 60% of money from a prepped `joesguns`, and aim to steal 100% of money from a prepped `phantasy`.
 On the other hand, you might want to steal 50% of money from any prepped server.